vihutuo/flet-web/docs/reference/cli/create.md

                         project name for the new Flet app --description DESCRIPTION
-                        the description to use for the new Flet project --template {minimal,counter}
+                        the description to use for the new Flet project --template {app,extension}
-                        template to use for new Flet project
+                        template to use for new Flet project; the default is app
 ```